trimstray/nginx-admins-handbook/README.md

 - `redirect` - returns a temporary redirect with the 302 HTTP response code
 - `permanent` - returns a permanent redirect with the 301 HTTP response code

+Note:

+  > - that outside location blocks, `last` and `break` are effectively the same
+  > - processing of rewrite directives at server level may be stopped via `break`, but the location lookup will follow anyway

 <sup><i>This explanation is based on the awesome answer by [Pothi Kalimuthu](https://serverfault.com/users/102173/pothi-kalimuthu) to [nginx url rewriting: difference between break and last](https://serverfault.com/a/829148).</i></sup>